Skip to product information

 Attached to Gold Textured Cardstock

-A Peaceful Pastoral at Sunset
+A Peaceful Pastoral at Sunset — Mid-Century Calendar Art Print

-This matte-finish print depicts a shepherd guiding a small flock of sheep down a wooded country path at sunset.
-The tranquil Barbizon-inspired style, warm tonal palette, and atmospheric softness suggest a 19th-century pastoral theme, reimagined for a 1940s audience.
-The piece remains attached along the top edge to textured gold-toned cardstock, likely once serving as the backing of a wall calendar.
-The cardstock has been crudely trimmed and is not its original size, though it remains structurally intact.
+The print remains attached along the top edge to textured gold-toned cardstock, likely once serving as the backing of a wall calendar.
+The cardstock has been crudely trimmed and is not its original size, though it remains structurally intact and presents well for display.

-The image area measures approximately 5 ¾ inches by 8 inches.
-It remains in very good vintage condition with vibrant, softly blended colors, minimal foxing, light age toning, and no visible tears or fading.
-The gold cardstock backing shows rough edges from prior trimming but presents well for display.
+The image area measures approximately 5 ¾" x 8".
+It remains in very good vintage condition with softly blended colors, minimal foxing, light age toning, and no visible tears or fading.
+The gold cardstock backing shows rough edges from prior trimming but remains stable.

 View full details